Henrik-Nordlund/IT-Infrastructure-Projects/Lab 2 – Microsoft Entra ID RBAC and Least Privilege/README.md

 The 16 fictional corporate users created in Lab 1 are used as test accounts in this lab.

 ## Administrative Units (AU)
 These Administrative Units, along with the other AUs used in this lab, were created in Lab 1.
+Not all AUs in Lab 1 will be used in this lab however.

 #### AU-West
 - Adele Vance
 - Alex Wilber